 Equipment (Asset) High-Risk Assets Red Tag

-Equipment (Asset) RAMI Assets White Tag with Barcode
+Equipment (Asset) RAM Assets White Tag with Barcode

 Warehouse (if deliverable to warehouse)

 As outlined in the Acquisition and Receiving Procedure, all RAM Assets delivered to the warehouse will be tagged with a white tag with a barcode upon receipt by warehouse staff.

 If a department receives a RAM Asset directly from a vendor and/or notices that a RAM Asset does not have a white tag, that department must notify the warehouse immediately to arrange for equipment to be tagged.
 If possible, provide the purchase order number to warehouse personnel.

 As outlined in the Property Acquisition and Receiving Procedure, all High-Risk Assets delivered to the department must be tagged with a red tag upon receipt by the equipment coordinator.